Kunitachi District

 He caught a connecting train at Medamae, picked up the ten-thirty Chuo commuter express at Kichijoji and was in Kunitachi within the hour.
 It was easier the second time around.

-No one was at the station to meet him, but finding the apartment was not difficult.
-He set his overstuffed suitcases down in the genkon with a clunk! and rubbed his hands.
-The suitcase handles had left red creases into his palms.
+No one met him at the station.
+Finding the apartment wasn’t difficult.
+He set his overstuffed suitcases down in the genkan with a clunk! and rubbed his hands.
+The suitcase handles left red creases into his palms.

 “Two rooms?”